Vietnam Apparel Import Tariffs 2026: Your Wholesale Sourcing Guide

 2025 Tariff Updates: Key Market Insights

 Recent U.S. policy changes have reshaped the apparel import landscape.
-On April 2, 2025, a 46% tariff on Vietnamese goods was announced, effective April 9, driven by Vietnam’s $123.5 billion trade surplus with the U.S. in 2024.
-This posed risks for retailers like Walmart and brands reliant on Vietnam’s manufacturing.
+On July 2, 2025, a new trade deal set a 20% tariff on Vietnamese goods, effective immediately, down from a proposed 46% rate announced in April 2025.
+A 40% tariff applies to goods transshipped through Vietnam, targeting products labeled as Vietnamese but made elsewhere.
+This deal, driven by Vietnam’s $123.5 billion trade surplus with the U.S. in 2024, offers relief for retailers like Walmart and brands reliant on Vietnam’s manufacturing.

 Other markets remain stable: